20 Best Personal Websites (Examples) 2026

 Built with: Squarespace

 Jen Carrington’s page is modern, with a feminine touch and great storytelling.
-The header is basic, and the footer only includes a few links, keeping things minimalist.
+The header is basic, and the footer only includes a few links, maintaining a minimalist design.

 Jen expresses herself well through her clean website, giving you the feeling you know her.
 Another unique feature is the quiz, which increases the likelihood of scoring more high-quality leads.